 Adam has been the editor of COVER since January 2018.
-An NCTJ-trained B2B journalist with a consumer publishing background, he was previously the deputy editor of DJ Magazine, and has past experience writing about mortgages, captives/global risk and hedge funds.
+An NCTJ-trained B2B journalist with a consumer publishing background, previously he was the deputy editor of DJ Magazine and has past experience writing about mortgages, captives/global risk and hedge funds.

-Disability Campaigner and
+Campaigner and Comedian

 Financial Protection Technical & Industry Affairs Manager

 Johnny Timpson is Scottish Widows' financial resilience and protection specialist.
 As a leading expert in his sector, he brings over 40 years' experience working in a variety of individual and group protection technical roles and distribution models.

 He is currently the DWP Disability Champion for the Insurance Industry and Profession, Chairs the Access to Insurance Working Group and is a member of the Money & Pension Service FinTech and Mental Health Advisory Group.
 He is also a member of the CII's Insuring Women's Futures Programme Expert Advisor Panel and London Insurance Institute Inclusion and Diversity Committee.
 In addition, Johnny is a member of the Resilience Task Force chaired by Baroness Drake and also the Income Protection Task Force where he sits on both its Welfare and Building Resilient Households Working Groups.

 Johnny is a former chair of TISA's Consumer Protection Policy Council and member of the ABI Protection Committee plus until its close, he was a member of the Seven Families Project team where he lead its corporate relationship work stream.